archercgt/GlobantExercises/README.md

 ### api_challenge-master
 This project is a solution to the challenge described in https://gist.github.com/fredjean/bfdaf53c6baa547e9c16

+### twoSumLeetCode
+This project is a solution to the challenge twoSum problem described in https://leetcode.com/problems/two-sum/description/

 ## Used tools
 sqsLambdaFunction project was created using Spring Boot 3.2.2 and amazon-corretto-17.0.10.7.1.

 sqsLambdaSdk was creaated using Spring Boot 2.7.17 and amazon-corretto-17.0.10.7.1.

 api_challenge-master was created with Spring Boot 2.7.17 and Oracle OpenJDL 1.8.0_111.

+twoSumLeetCode was created with amazon-corretto-17.0.10.7.1.

 ## How to implement api_challenge-master project
 Once you have the project running, you can access the next Endpoints using Imsonia https://insomnia.rest/ or a similar application for testing RestAPIs: